Author's Note: This plot bunny has had me in it's grips forever. So I had to finally write it. I researched some of the details. Errors are mine.

 "Yes.
 Sorry."
 Spencer didn't know why she was being so awkward as she sat down.
 She had mostly kept to herself in Muncy.
-She would play chess with one of the other women, but she didn't associate with the other prisoners.
-She engaged herself in solitary activities like reading and working out.
+She would play chess with one of the other women, but she didn't associate with the other prisoners too much.
+There was a select few she was friendly with.
+She mostly engaged herself in solitary activities like reading and working out.
 She had been able to get her GED, and after that she had worked on various degrees through the prison.
 The only other activity she did that was close to being social was tutoring so she pursued teaching.
 She had a Master's Degree in Education, but it wasn't like a school would hire her.
 It had just been something to occupy her time.

 "Here you go."
 Karolina had come to their table with a tray with two steaming cups and a slice of cake.

 "Thank you, K." Nina took the cup that had tea, and Spencer retrieved the remaining cup.
 "You heading out soon?"

 "Yeah, Boss.
 It was really nice meeting you, Spencer!
 Looking forward to working with you."

 "Hey, you should bring the kid around more often.
 We love having her."
 Nina said.

 "I should!
 I'll try to make it happen tomorrow."
 Karolina was practically buzzing with anticipation.

 "Off with you, Little Hummingbird."
 Nina waved her off.
 The young woman saluted and spun on her heel to go into the kitchen.

 "Is she always like that?"
 Spencer asked as she tested out the heat of her mug.
 Finding it to be just the right temperature, she held with the white mug with both hands.
 The warmth was something she missed.
 Like a lover's hug, she felt protected and safe.